CostaLab/PILOT/docs/source/Myocardial_infarction.md

 Welcome to the PILOT Package Tutorial for scRNA Data!

-Here we show the whole process for applying PILOT to scRNA data using Myocardial Infarction scRNA Data, you can download the Anndata (h5ad) file from [here](https://costalab.ukaachen.de/open_data/PILOT/myocardial_infarction.h5ad).
+Here we show the whole process for applying PILOT to scRNA data using Myocardial Infarction scRNA Data, you can download the Anndata (h5ad) file from [here](https://costalab.ukaachen.de/open_data/PILOT/myocardial_infarction.h5ad), and place it in the _Datasets_ folder.

 </div>